cr-crme/banque_stages/database/README.md

 This is pretty self explanatory.
 This probably means the backend was updated, but not the database.

 ## Error 1156
 `Database failure: Got packets out of order (1156).
 This should not happen, please contact the administrator of the database.`

 It seems that this can happen when the database has not created the tables yet.

+## The operator "<" is reserved for future use

+This error occurs when trying to update the database using the reset_database.sql file.
+It is a Windows specific error when using PowerShell.
+The solution is not to use PowerShell.